danaikorre/dsmanufacturing.github.io/course_content/tutorials_week_2.md

          - what comes to mind when you think of Scotland
          - this classroom
          - draw and annotate an idea of your own
-    * Upload your sketches to the shared space
+    * Upload your sketches to the [shared tutorial space](https://uoe.sharepoint.com/:f:/r/sites/DataVisOnlineJune2020/Shared%20Documents/tutorial%202-1?csf=1&web=1&e=eX9NO6)
     <br />

     * ***In the main classroom***
-    * What things do you need to to look out for in your design sketches?
+    * What things do you need to look out for in your design sketches?
        - similarities? differences?
        - visualisation types? abstract? concrete?
        - use of black & white? vs. colour?
        - what ideas came up in freestyle drawing?
             - does this approach liberate or constrain you in coming up with ideas?

-1. Activity 1 (30 min)
+1. Activity 1 (30 min) <a name = "design_guidelines"></a> &ndash; _General Guidelines_
    * ***On your own***
     1. Go through your project definition and reflect on the key questions (~5 min)
-          - What is the (Big) Question?
+          - What is the ___(Big) Question___?
-          - What do you Want to Communicate?
+          - What do you want to ___communicate___?
-          - Who are you Communicating it to?
+          - Who are you ___communicating___ it to?
-          - What is the Purpose of your Visualisation?
+          - What is the ___purpose___ of your visualisation?
     1. Based on your project definition and data think through potential solutions and sketch designs that illustrate these
           - for this initial exercise focus on what answers your question
                - do not restrict your design to what you already do or the skills you already possess
                - sketching allows you free reign to disentangle yourself from the restrictions of technology and skill/capability
           - the aim is to create sketches that communicate:
                * your design ideas to your intended target and other stakeholders
                * data content to your intended audience
                   - you may use multiple sketches to explore different options
                   - alternatively, you may have a single sketch broken down into sub-parts
     1. What are you communicating to your target users?
          - how are you communicating this?
-            - does your design help your users to achieve their goals - the big question?
+         - does your design help your users to achieve their goals &mdash; the big question?
-         - visualisation approach - how are you choosing to tell your story? e.g., a data comic, one or more charts, infographic ...
+         - visualisation approach &ndash; how are you choosing to tell your story? e.g., using a data comic, one or more charts, infographic ...
          - what visualisation techniques will you include? standalone? coupled?
             - are you making use of visual metaphors? do they work for your target users and environment?
             - how will you present your design? structure vs. free flow? e.g., using a storyboard, a mind map, a flow chart, post-its on a board?
-          - overview vs. detail, balance between complexity and sufficiency - remember the data-ink ratio
+          - overview vs. detail, balance between complexity and sufficiency &ndash; remember the data-ink ratio
           - what pre-knowledge do you expect your users to feed into interpreting your visualisation?
           - layout and flow
                - how will users navigate through your solution?